sjp/TimingManager/README.md

-# TimingManager: A library for managing animation timing information
+# TimingManager: A Library for Managing Animation Timing Information

 ## Introduction